33 Pages Posted: 1 Feb 2017 Last revised: 30 Aug 2017

-A large body of laboratory-based research suggests that arbitrary group assignments (i.e. "minimal groups"') can lead to in-group bias.
-We use the release of a popular augmented reality game Pokemon Go to study this phenomenon in a hybrid lab-field experiment.
-We analyze the behavior of 940 Pokemon Go players randomly matched with other Pokemon Go players to participate in a 1-shot Prisoner's Dilemma game.
-We find that participants are more cooperative when their partner is from the same Pokemon Go team, demonstrating an ecologically valid occurrence of the minimal group paradigm.
+A large body of laboratory-based research suggests that people display substantial in-group bias even based on trivial groupings.
+We use the release of a popular augmented reality game Pokémon Go to study this phenomenon in a hybrid lab-field experiment.
+We analyze the behavior of over 900 Pokémon Go players randomly matched with other Pokémon Go players to participate in a 1-shot Prisoner's Dilemma game.
+We find that participants are more cooperative when their partner is from the same Pokémon Go team, demonstrating an ecologically valid occurrence of bias based on a trivial grouping.
 We also use transformed outcome lasso regressions to look for heterogeneity in treatment effects.
 Machine learning, rather than unprincipled manual data mining, minimizes overfitting and reduces susceptibility to multiple comparison issues and researcher degrees of freedom.
-Our approach finds an important moderator of the in-group bias effect: the salience of Pokemon Go.
-As it's popularity wanes, so does the size of the in-group bias in our experiments.
-Thus our full set of results show that real-world minimal group bias is quick to arise but also potentially fragile.
+Our approach suggests an important moderator of the in-group bias effect: the salience of Pokémon Go.
+As people’s interest in playing wanes, so does the size of the in-group bias in our experiments.
+Thus our full set of results suggest that real-world minimal group bias is quick to arise but also potentially fragile.

 Keywords: behavioral economics, in group bias, machine learning